Charles Carpenter (pilot): Postwar service

 In 1945, Carpenter became seriously ill and was diagnosed with Hodgkins disease.
 Doctors gave him two years to live.
-He received an honorable discharge from the U.S. Army service in 1946.
-Thereafter, he returned to work as a history teacher at Urbana High School in Urbana, Illinois, where he worked and remained until his death in 1966 at the age of 53.
+He received an honorable discharge from the U.S. Army in 1946.
+Thereafter, he returned to work as a history teacher at Urbana High School in Urbana, Illinois, where he remained until his death in 1966 at the age of 53.

 Rosie the Rocketer

-In October 2017, the L-4H that Carpenter flew in World War II - s/n 43-30426 - was identified in the collections of the Austrian Aviation Museum (Österreichisches Luftfahrtmuseum) at Graz Airport.
+In October 2017, the L-4H that Carpenter flew in World War II – s/n 43-30426 – was identified in the collections of the Austrian Aviation Museum (Österreichisches Luftfahrtmuseum) at Graz Airport.
 It was acquired by the Collings Foundation and returned to its World War II appearance, by a restorer in La Pine, Oregon.
 The restoration was reported as complete on July 4, 2020 and the aircraft is now on public display, at the Collings Foundation's American Heritage Museum.